trskop/dot.config/tmux/README.md

-Tmux doesn't support XDG directoriessee their [GitHub issue #142 ](https://github.com/tmux/tmux/issues/142) for more details.
+Tmux doesn't support XDG directories see their [GitHub issue #142 ](https://github.com/tmux/tmux/issues/142) for more details.
 To get around this we can either create a symlink: